Is It Time To Turn Off The ‘Always-On’ Culture?

 ‘Why’ Look at the impact of the work you do and the positive effect it has on other lives.
 The PERMA model can help bring meaning to your life.
 If you think you are in the wrong role, maybe now is the time to consider a move and rediscover your passion for what you do.

 What do you need to do, and what is additional?
 Reassess your role to identify what is essential and what you can delegate to cut out the excess.
 If necessary, schedule time with your Senior Partner to discuss reallocating non-essential work.

 From a yoga session to taking up squash, whatever floats your boat is good for the psyche.
 Building in time to exercise can not only increase your health but provide additional benefits such as positivity and energy, as well as contribute to a better night’s sleep.

 Make time to spend away from the office with friends and family.
 Doing something you love – maybe something creative or just relaxing – will help you perform more effectively when you are at work, as well as improve your work-life balance.

 Mindfulness techniques can help with short-term stress.
 A regular five- or ten-minute meditation will clear your neural pathways and calm your breathing, enabling you to tackle projects and caseloads more efficiently.

 6. Think Positively

-Recent Harvard Business School research has indicated that re-labelling negative stress emotions as something positive can help you see things in a positive light, rather than a negative pressure.
+A fascinating body of research by the Harvard Business Review indicated that re-labelling negative stress emotions as something positive can help you see things in a positive light, rather than a negative pressure.